 Sometimes employee benefits are thought to go beyond these benefits that are of a direct quantifiable cost to the employer to include other practices that employees find beneficial, such as flexibility in work hours or four-day weeks.

-As with financial compensation, every organization needs to have a mechanism in place for managing these benefits: This activity, benefits administration, sits alongside payroll and human resource management in the organization’s practices.
+As with financial compensation, every organization needs to have a strategy and mechanisms in place for managing benefits: This activity, benefits administration, sits alongside payroll and human resource management in the organization’s practices.

 If you are considering (or already planning) expanding your enterprise into other countries, you will need to consider whether you intend on having employees based in that country.
 While there may be a temptation to engage independent contractors in order to avoid paying employee benefits, this is risky.
 In many jurisdictions, independent contractors may be re-classified by the tax authorities as de facto employees and leave you liable for a range of taxes and other liabilities.
 To find out more about engaging independent contractors, see What Are the Advantages and Disadvantages of Using International Contractors?